Rastalamm/topic-list/README.md

 use crypto hashes
 blowfish
+1. its slow, you cannot easily guess, bruteforcing would take infeasble amount of time
+2. one way, is not decryptable
+3. if two hashes are identical, confidence that they are the same message
+4. has collections are mathematically improbable.

 Sessions
-authenticate w/ username and passowrd server stores a key and send you a key in the form of a cookie
+authenticate w/ username and passowrd server stores a key and send you a key in the form of a cookie once you log out the session is ended

+OpenID is a federated Auth System - have someone else deal with authentication only OAuth - delegated auth system - has someone else deal with authorization